 The Harbour Bar

-It is the day-time hub of the quay with a wide and exciting choice of ales and ciders, Clovelly gin and locally sourced fresh sandwiches, seafood platters or maybe a dressed crab or lobster, both sustainably harvested locally form the seas around the village.
+It is the day-time hub of the quay with an exciting choice of ales & ciders and delicious food.
 There are tables outside for you to sit on the quay and soak up the ambience and history.